 Software - Mobile apps for controls, automation, instrumentation: groov lets users create and deploy operator interfaces for mobile devices in a web browser, and then view them in a web browser using most smartphones, tablets, or other devices, regardless of size and brand.
-This is a Control Engineering 2014 Engineers’ Choice finalist.
+This is a Control Engineering 2014 Engineers’ Choice honorable mention.

 groov from Opto 22 makes important information about control systems, OEM machines, industrial equipment, and just about anything else securely available at any time and in any location to any authorized user. groov's simple web-browser-based development environment lets automation engineers, system integrators, machine builders, building managers, and technicians build and then deploy effective operator interfaces to smartphones, tablets, PCs, and even HDTVs. groov is cost effective, with no tag limits or costly per-seat runtime and viewing licenses, and groov's development environment includes pre-built interface elements like dials and gauges that reinforce effective "high-performance" interface design practices.